bookofproofs/bookofproofs.github.io/_sources/history/11th-century/hermann-of-reichenau.md

 * There seems little doubt, however, that even if these works have been modified later, they are based on hymns written by Hermann.
 * A poem about the eight deadly sins, written for the nuns at Buchau, shows that Hermann had an excellent sense of humour.
 * Finally, let us note Hermann's important contributions to history.
-* In his historical chronicle, Hermann records the death of his own mother Hiltrud in 1052.
 * He had requested that his disciple, Berthold of Reichenau, should take wax tablets on which his writings were recorded and have these made into manuscripts.
 * Indeed, it is because Berthold faithfully carried out Hermann's request that so much of Hermann's work was preserved.
 * Hermann also requested that Berthold continue to record the chronicle which he had taken as far as the year 1054.